hannahmetzler/hannahmetzler.github.io/publications.md

 ___

-## PhD Dissertation and Diploma thesis
+## PhD dissertation and diploma thesis

 * **Metzler, H.** (2018).
 [The influence of bodily actions on social perception and behaviour: Assessing effects of power postures](https://doi.org/10.13140/RG.2.2.12354.22728) [Doctoral Dissertation Thesis].
 Paris: Sorbonne University.
 * **Metzler, H.** (2013).
 [Sex differences in neural and hormonal responses to achievement stress](http://othes.univie.ac.at/27600/) [Diploma thesis].
 Faculty of Psychology, University of Vienna.